ksstrat/milestone-project-2/TESTING.md

 2.  * ***Issue:***
         * The game graphic of the ‘Rock’ gesture was not displayed.
     * ***Solution:***
-        * Due to a simpler handling of the hand gesture images in the javascript logic, the images were renamed. the path was forgotten to be adjusted.
+        * Due to a simpler handling of the hand gesture images in the javascript logic, the images were renamed, but the path was not updated accordingly.
 It was easy to fix.

 3.  * ***Issue:***
         * It was no longer possible to click on the play button to start the game.
     * ***Solution:***
         * After a change in the script.js code, the click events were broken.
 This was caused by a missing semicolon.
 Using JShint, the problem was quickly found and fixed.
-This has happened to me several times, especially after making changes to the SweetAlert2 pop-up code.
+This occurred several times, especially after changes to the SweetAlert2 pop-up logic.

 4.  * ***Issue:***
         * The computer's hand gesture did not change.